 K PATTABHI JOIS ASHTANGA YOGA INSTITUTE, MYSORE

 This school of yoga was started in Mysore by Pattabhi Jois, a contemporary of BKS Iyengar.
 His teachings include – emphasis on ashtanga through Vinyasa, a breathing and movement system, Tristhana, emphasising on posture, breathing and looking place along with the 6 positions of the spiritual heart.
 The courses range from one month to three months and students have to give a gap of six months between two courses.
-The application is to be sent two months ahead of each course and they institute is selective about their students.
-The cost for a month-long course is Rs 33,708 and can go down to Rs 22472 if you are doing a longer course.
+The application is to be sent two months ahead of each course and the institute is selective about their students.
 For details and applications, check: http://kpjayi.org

 The views stated here are the author’s own and do not reflect those of Lonely Planet India.